 This course teaches video production basics through a series of short creative exercises in videography, location lighting, sound recording, non-linear editing, and video effects.
-This course is designed as an entrée into our full-semester video production workshops (e.g., 362, 364) and may be taken concurrently with one of those courses.
-Enrollment is by permission; students enrolled concurrently in a full-semester video workshop have first priority.
+This course is designed as a pre-requisite for upper-level video production workshops (e.g., 362, 364).
 Same as ART 162.
-Moss
+Eitzen

 An introduction to film studies using black film as a genre of Hollywood and independent film.
 Covers the work of Oscar Michaux through the “blaxploitation” films of the 1970s and beyond.
 Explores films as social commentary in their particular historical contexts.
 Particular attention is given to screen analysis of segregation, sexuality, class differences and more.
 Same as AFS/AMS/ WGS 213.
 Willard